kschuler/neurolinguistics/index.md

 - **Lead discussions**: Several times throughout the semester (but not every week), you will serve as discussion leader for a paper with one or two other students.
 As discussion leader, you’ll be responsible for presenting the paper, including summarizing (motivation, research questions, approach, and findings) and leading a discussion of the work.
 If you cannot attend synchronously you can submit a pre-recorded presentation.
 - **Lit Review**: You will select a topic of interest (within the bounds of language and the brain) and write a formal literature review.
 There will be several assignments leading up to this final paper to help you make progress.

+### Typical week

+- **Fridays** are deadline days.
+Writing assignment and feedback deadlines are always Friday at midnight (but note not all Fridays have something due)
+- **Wednesdays** are discussion days.
+Small groups of students will present papers and lead the discussion during class time.

 ## Getting Help

 - **Ed Disucssion:** The best way to get help anytime is to ask a question on the [discussion board](https://edstem.org/us/courses/13251/discussion/).
 You'll get a response within 24 hours, usually much faster.
 Students are encouraged to answer each other's questions as well.